pghk/alfred-gojira/README.md

 If your Jira host is public (as in the above example), set the **Private Host** variable to `false` or `0`, and you'll be able to proceed to the main workflow without any further setup.

 **Username**: this should be your email.

+**Projects**: comma-separated list of Jira project keys (i.e. `AB,XY,PROJ`).
+These will be used to provide fallback issue suggestions, or scope fallback searches.

 **API Token**: in order to authenticate to a private Jira host, you must [create an API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and allow this workflow to use it.
 This will not be stored in the workflows settings; the workflow expects to find it your macOS keychain (under an "account" value equal to what you provided in the **Hostname** variable, and `com.pghk.gojira` as "name" and "where").
 You can place your token in the Keychain Access application yourself, and grant access once Alfred requests it, or you can provide your token to the configuration option to have it placed in the keychain for you.